Asymptotic mixed normality of maximum likelihood estimator for Ewens--Pitman partition: Proof highlights

 \section{Proof highlights}

 In this section, we outline the fundamental idea behind the proofs of theorems in \Cref{sec:main}.
-First, we consider the QMLE $\hat{\alpha}_{n,0}$ with $\theta^\star=0$ for simplicity. \eqref{eq:df_loglikelihood} with $y=0$ implies that the log-likelihood is given by
+First, we consider the QMLE $\hat{\alpha}_{n,0}$ with $\plug=0$ for simplicity. \eqref{eq:df_loglikelihood} with $\theta=0$ implies that the log-likelihood with parameter $(\alpha,\theta)=(\alpha,0)$ is given by